hashicorp/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `instance_type` - (Required) The EC2 instance type for all instances in the instance group
 * `instance_count` - (Optional) Target number of instances for the instance group
 * `name` - (Optional) Friendly name given to the instance group
+* `market` - (Required) The instance purchasing option.
+Valid values are ON_DEMAND or SPOT.
-* `bid_price` - (Optional) If set, the bid price for each EC2 instance in the instance group, expressed in USD.
-By setting this attribute, the instance group is being declared as a Spot Instance, and will implicitly create a Spot request.
-Leave this blank to use On-Demand Instances.
+* `bid_price` - (Optional) The maximum Spot price your are willing to pay for EC2 instances.
+An optional, nullable field that applies if the MarketType for the instance group is specified as SPOT.
+Specify the maximum spot price in USD.
+If the value is NULL and SPOT is specified, the maximum Spot price is set equal to the On-Demand price.
 * `ebs_config` - (Optional) A list of attributes for the EBS volumes attached to each instance in the instance group.
 Each `ebs_config` defined will result in additional EBS volumes being attached to _each_ instance in the instance group.
 Defined below
 * `autoscaling_policy` - (Optional) The autoscaling policy document.
 This is a JSON formatted string.
 See [EMR Auto Scaling](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-automatic-scaling.html)